I am a Mdewakanton Dakota rights activist with several

 historical account than that

-of the Lower Sioux Mdewakanton Community, the Flandearu Santee Sioux Tribe and the Santee Tribe of
+of the Lower Sioux Mdewakanton Community, the Flandearu Santee Sioux Tribe, the Santee Tribe of

 the question as to why and how the ancient Mille Lacs area Dakota left their sacred ancestral homeland